remiclarisse/chor-rivest-cryptosystem/sage/DLP/README.md

 ### Remark

 After the sieving phase, the system might not have a solution, depending on how many relevant equations where collected !
 That is something to improve !!
+Besides, the change of representation is surely too greedy and not be to demand an irreducible polynomial of the form X^k - S(X) (see Coppersmith's Algorithm).

+## Joux's Algorithm

+> Have a look at *Coppersmith's Algorithm* and the *Function Field Sieve* (FFS)

+ ***In the near future***

 ---
 ## Bibliography